Blue Islands: Blue Islands, a full regional airline

 On 16 June 2012, a Blue Islands ATR 42-300 registered G-DRFC operating from Guernsey to Jersey suffered a collapse of the left main landing gear while exiting the runway; none of the 43 people on board were injured in the accident.
 Blue Islands applied to the States of Guernsey for a license to operate a twice-daily Guernsey-Bristol service in competition with Aurigny.
 A licence hearing was due to take place in January 2013 regarding the application.
-The application was withdrawn as Blue Islands wishes to concentrate on building the Jersey base.
+The application was withdrawn as Blue Islands wished to concentrate on building the Jersey base.

 To further supplement its fleet, Blue Islands purchased an ATR 42-320 from Air Atlantique Assistance, entering service on 23 August 2012.
 Blue Islands announced winter service from Jersey to Chambéry in August 2012, and in October it announced services to Amsterdam and Paris, which would start in February 2013.
 A further ATR 42-320, registered G-ISLH, entered service in July 2013 and in December 2013 an ATR 72-500, registered G-ISLI, was damp leased from Nordic Aviation Capital to provide extra capacity on the Guernsey to Southampton service.
-The latter aircraft type is now replacing the ATR 42 fleet.
+The latter aircraft type was replacing the ATR 42 fleet.
 A new ATR 72-500 arrived in October 2016, to replace an ATR 42-320 which was retired.
 Another ATR 42-320 was sold in 2017, and was replaced by another ATR 72.
 In October 2018, Blue Islands took delivery a fourth ATR 72-500.
 This aircraft was the first to be delivered during the Flybe franchise without Flybe colours; it sported a modified version of Blue Islands' original livery with small titles, and a white fuselage with blue engines.
 The airline's last ATR 42 was retired in 2022, following the delivery of another ATR 72.